 Ethics are the values, principles and behaviours which underpin my conduct and work and those of Essex Police.
 Integrity is at the heart of how I work ensuring that my office and the Police behave openly and honestly, so the public have confidence and trust in what we do.

-In support of this, I have produced an Ethics and Integrity Framework which sets out my values, principles and how I will conduct myself in the role of Police Crime Commissioner.
+In support of this, I have produced an Ethics and Integrity Framework which sets out my values, principles and how I will conduct myself in the role of Police, Fire and Crime Commissioner.

 The details of this framework are presented below.